-The Opioid Treatment Program provides services for adults dependent on opioids (heroin, morphine, hydrocodone, oxycodone, etc.).
-The program uses a medication assisted approach in which individuals experience a decrease in withdrawal symptoms and cravings typically associated with opioid use.
+The Opioid Treatment Program at Spokane Regional Health District provides services for adults dependent on opioids (heroin, morphine, hydrocodone, oxycodone, etc.).
+The program uses a medication-assisted approach in which individuals experience a decrease in withdrawal symptoms and cravings typically associated with opioid use.

 Private pay, Kaiser Permanente and Molina, Medicaid, and Veterans Administration, as funding is available.

 If you do not have insurance, are unemployed, or are low income, contact your local Community Service Office at 509.227.2200 to see if you are eligible for publicly funded treatment.

 Available at no cost.